junyongyou/aihiqnet/README.md

     model.load_weights(args['weights'])
 ```
 And then use ModelEvaluation to predict quality of imageset.

+PHIQnet has been trained on KonIQ-10k and LIVE-wild databases, and the weights file can be downloaded [here](https://drive.google.com/file/d/1ymy2oL0r-XNzjqk_kE-lcNkI2FhSu95h/view?usp=sharing).

 ## Prepare datasets for model training
 This work uses two publicly available databases: KonIQ-10k [KonIQ-10k: An ecologically valid database for deep learning of blind image quality assessment](https://ieeexplore.ieee.org/document/8968750) by V. Hosu, H. Lin, T. Sziranyi, and D. Saupe;